Tablerase/42_Projects/MiniShell/README.md

 ## Notions

+### Lexer

+A lexer, also known as a tokenizer, breaks a string down into smaller pieces, called tokens.
+These tokens can be words, numbers, symbols, or other meaningful elements.
+The lexer is the first step in the process of interpreting a string of characters, and it plays a crucial role in the process of parsing.

+The lexer takes a string of characters as input and produces a sequence of tokens as output.
+Each token represents a single element of the input string, and the sequence of tokens represents the structure of the input string.

+The output of the lexer is typically fed into a parser, which uses the tokens to build a more structured representation of the input string, such as an abstract syntax tree or a sequence of instructions.

 ### Interacting Mode

 In a shell environment, an interactive shell is one that allows a user to input commands and receive output.
 This shell reads startup files that occur during activation and displays a prompt.
 It also enables job control by default.
 An example of starting an interactive shell is by typing bash after logging into the system.
 The `prompt variable` for an interactive shell is set to `$PS1`.
 Interactive scripts require user input and cannot run in the background.